spekulatius/PHPScraper/websites/README.md

   ->go('https://test-pages.phpscraper.de/meta/lorem-ipsum.html')
   ->fetchAsset('/test.csv');
 ```

+You will only need to write the content into a file or cloud storage.

 ::: warning 404s
 If the intended URL isn't available an exception will be thrown.
 Make sure to handle this case by wrapping your code in a try-catch block: